tobincorporated/LaserBattleship/README.md

 ## My Role
 I designed and fabricated the devices, as well as the grid tables.
 My colleague developed the rules for the game and the learning objectives for the students.

+## License
+This project was created for the App Academy and shared for the purpose of teaching students.
+Its use is strictly educational and it may not be copied without permission of the Pasadena Educational Foundation.